How many siblings does Migbelis Castellanos have?

 Since his triumph in the Univision beauty pageant, Castellanos has been part of special productions of the television network such as “Sal y Pimienta”, “Mira Quien Baila” and “NBL: El Reencuentro”.

-In the family sphere, Migbelis Castellanos has two brothers and a large part of his life was living with his family in the city of Cabimas in the Zulia region of his native Venezuela.
+In the family sphere, Migbelis Castellanos has two brothers and a great part of his life he lived with his family in the city of Cabimas in the Zulia region of his native Venezuela.

 Before entering beauty pageants, Castellanos dreamed of being a baseball player like her father, who was part of professional teams in countries like Venezuela and the United States.